xraypy/xraylarch/doc/xasviewer/overview.rst

 XAS Viewer is Graphical User Interface program for working with X-ray Absorption Spectroscopy (XAS) data.
 The program is intended to be useful for both novices and experts of XAS, and the aim is to include all analytic methods used for XAS data.
-While the program emphasises rapid and interactive data visualization and analysis, analysis can generally be applied to multiple spectra.
+While the program emphasizes rapid and interactive data visualization and analysis, analysis can generally be applied to multiple spectra.
 In addition, all analysis steps are recorded in a way that is readily converted to a Python program or script for reproducible and batch processing